Costly imports, Ukraine crisis hit India's paper supplies CanIndia News

 Orders for both kinds of paper have been hit ever since the geopolitical tensions began, a production executive of a reputed publishing firm said.

-Paper orders placed for October 2022 are expected only by December this year, the official said.
+Paper orders placed for October are expected only by December this year, the official informed.

 As raw material is sourced from China and Europe, the paucity of containers due to the Ukraine crisis has mainly led to paper supply constraints, industry sources informed.